 They found that 49 percent of Latinos had no idea their cholesterol levels were high.
 Of those who were aware, only 29 percent received treatment.

 High cholesterol was more common among men than women, 44 percent versus 40 percent.
 Men also had lower rates of cholesterol treatment compared with women, 28 percent versus 30 percent.

-Comparatively, CDC.gov reports that among non-Hispanic blacks, 30 percent of men and 33 percent of women in the United States had high LDL cholesterol.
+Comparatively, that among non-Hispanic blacks, 30 percent of men and 33 percent of women in the United States had high LDL cholesterol.
 Meanwhile, 29 percent of non-Hispanic white men and 32 percent of women in that category had higher than normal cholesterol levels.

 Other Unhealthy Factors